Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about the upcoming operating system.

 Apple’s beta programs give developers and average users a chance to test out new features ahead of time.
 They also helps the company weed out bugs and performance issues before software updates hit millions of users around the world.

-Apple’s released the first versions of the iOS 13 beta.
-The beta is currently available to those enrolled in its developer program and the Beta Software Program.
+The iOS 13 update is currently in beta testing and it’s available to those enrolled in its developer program and the Beta Software Program.
 Trying the developer beta costs money, but the Beta Software Program is free.

-The iOS 13 beta is compatible with most iPhone models, a list that includes the iPhone XS, iPhone 8, iPhone 7, and many others.
+The iOS 13 beta is compatible with most iPhone models including the iPhone XS, iPhone X, iPhone 8, iPhone 7, iPhone 6s and others.

 Before you download the iOS 13 beta onto your device, remember that pre-release software is plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your device’s battery life, and its overall speed.